Mastering English Punctuation: Using Colons and Semicolons

 And again, I used a colon before the semicolon.

-A rule for using a colon
+A Rule for Using a Colon

-See, I have used a colon again.
+See?
+I have used a colon again!

 An important point to remember is this:

-Do not use a colon in a sentence after phrases such as "such as", "including", and "for example".
+Do not use a colon in a sentence after phrases such as "such as," "including," and "for example."

-A rule for using a semicolon
+A Rule for Using a Semicolon

-Never introduce a list using a semicolon (explained below).
+Never introduce a list using a semicolon.

 Sometimes, a sentence ending in a full stop rather than a colon will introduce a list.

-These are the countries that have signed up to the agreement.
+These are the countries that have signed up to the agreement:

 Australia